 JEFFERSON COUNTY, Mo.
-(KMOV.com) -- Paul and Joann Scaglione were on their way home from their regular Friday lunch when they were hit by a drunk driver, according to Missouri Highway Patrol.
+(KMOV.com) -- Paul and Joann Scaglione were on their way home from their regular Friday lunch when they were hit by a drunk driver in late November, according to Missouri Highway Patrol.

 “We just can’t make sense of it, just totally can’t make sense of it,” said Josephine Consiglio, Paul’s sister.